Graycemuthui/Vet-clinic-db/README.md

 # Vet Clinic Database

-- This project entails a database for a vet clinic.
+This is a relational database for a vet clinic.

 ## Getting Started